 Trumpet Blossom is Iowa City’s sole vegan restaurant.
 They serve lunch and dinner plus brunch on the weekends.
 They have a full bar, and the menu is focused on local and organic cuisine.
-(This breaded asparagus appetizer from the spring was fabulous!)
+(This breaded asparagus appetizer special was fabulous!)

-RSVP is an adorable stationery store in the North side of Iowa City.
+RSVP is a stationery store in the North side of Iowa City.
 Their spirited cards are far outside of what you’d find at Hallmark.
 Designs range from artistic to outrageous.
 They also have pens, artwork, jewelry, and notebooks.

 They also carry cards to offer condolences for people who have lost a companion animal.
 Dogs and cats become true family members in our lives.
 It’s nice to have a place to get a grieving friend a card that honors that bond.